loomster321/workflow-father/B-RollIdeation.md

 4. **Emotional Alignment**: Ensure the visual mood aligns with the intended emotional tone
 5. **Audience Connection**: Prioritize concepts that establish direct emotional connection with viewers
 6. **Variety of Approaches**: Use a variety of visual techniques and styles while maintaining coherence with previous shots
-7. **Narrative Relevance**: Even experimental/viral concepts must serve the narrative purpose of the shot
+7. **Narrative Relevance**: Even viral concepts must serve the narrative purpose of the shot
-8. **Shareability Factors**: For experimental/viral tier, emphasize elements that drive audience engagement and sharing
+8. **Shareability Factors**: For viral tier, emphasize elements that drive audience engagement and sharing
 9. **Continuity Awareness**: Refer to your memory of previously processed shots to maintain thematic, stylistic, and narrative continuity
 10. **Sequential Development**: Build upon creative decisions made for earlier shots to create a cohesive visual experience